fspereira87/SEOCrew/README.md

-# SEO Crew AI
+# SEOCrew

-A powerful AI-powered SEO analysis and optimization tool built with CrewAI.
+A SEO analysis and optimization tool built with CrewAI.
 This project uses multiple AI agents working together to provide comprehensive SEO analysis and recommendations for websites.

 ## Features